exercism/generic-track/CHECKLIST.md

 ## Implement the first exercise

-The first exercise will be a very simple "Hello, World!".
+The first exercise will be a very simple "Hello, World!" exercise.
 In some rare cases, this might not be the best choice.
 If so let's discuss how to proceed.